 - In 2021, announced to be one of the first two Black women to be inducted into the National Inventors Hall of Fame.

-Dr. Marian Rogers Croak is one of many women of color who have contributed to global technological innovation, and she continues to stand tall among the world’s inventors.
+Dr. Marian Rogers Croak is one of many women of color who have contributed to global technological innovation.
+Today, she continues to stand tall among the world’s inventors.
 Marian’s contribution to VoIP has truly brought the Internet to a new level, although most people are unaware of her accomplishments.
 We hope Dr. Croak inspires women in technology to be loyal to themselves, to be passionate and pursue their goals.